 Tying the two together is what allows your website to get online.
-A typical stream would start by you purchasing a domain name from a registrar such as GoDaddy (read our GoDaddy review for more on this service).
-Once you own that domain, your web host must store its information within the DNS records to serve it up when the domain is entered.
+A typical stream would start by you purchasing a domain name from a registrar, such as GoDaddy.
+Once you own that domain name, your web host must store its information within the DNS records to serve it up when the domain is entered.

 This is a relatively straightforward process.
 All you need to do is specify which nameserver your domain should point to.
-A user enters your domain name which triggers the DNS records to look up the IP address and then sends data from the server back to them.
+A user enters your domain name, which triggers the DNS records to look up the IP address and then sends the website data from the server back to the user.

 You can find DNS settings within the control panel of your domain registrar.
 Most web hosts will give you their nameserver addresses when you sign up, but a quick call to support can clear up any confusion if you can’t find it.

 Nearly all domain registrars require a primary and alternate nameserver in the event one goes offline.
-For example, shared plans at A2 have the nameservers “ns1.a2hosting.com” and “ns2.a2hosting.com” (read our A2 review).
-Each web host organizes this a little differently, so make sure you consult your provider.
+For example, shared plans at A2 have the nameservers “ns1.a2hosting.com” and “ns2.a2hosting.com”.
+Each web host organizes this a little differently, so make sure you consult your hosting provider.

 Types of DNS Records

-A mail exchanger entry directs email to a different server despite being a subdomain.
-Essentially, it specifies how email should be routed when sent to an address at your domain.
+A “mail exchanger entry,” or MX entry, is a record that directs email to a different server despite being a subdomain.
+Essentially, the record specifies how email should be routed when sent to an address at your domain.

 This is a bit of a catch-all record, not intended to direct any traffic, but instead to provide information to external sources.
-It serves several different purposes depending on your needs.
+A TXT record serves several different purposes depending on your needs.

-This record is the same as an A record, but allows you to point a domain to an IPv6 address instead of an IPv4 one.
+An AAAA record is the same as an A record, but this record allows you to point a domain to an IPv6 website address instead of an IPv4 one.

-Are you more confident with DNS records?
+Are you more confident with DNS (domain name system) records?
+Do you understand the differences between DNS records, like the CNAME record or TXT record?
 Let us know in the comments below and, as always, thanks for reading.